gridengine/gridengine/doc/README-DRMAA-Java.txt

 2. Getting Started
 -------------------

-   The Grid Engine 6.0u2 release includes a DRMAA Java language binding.
    To develop applications that utilize the Java language binding, you will need two files.
 The first is the jar file, drmaa.jar.
 This file is need for both compiling and running applications utilizing the Java language binding.
 The second file is the DRMAA shared library.
 This file will need to be